Tartu Song Festival Grounds

-Tartu Song Festival arena (Tartu lauluväljak) is a song arena in Tartu, Estonia.
+Tartu Song Festival Arena (Tartu lauluväljak) is an outdoor music venue in Tartu, Estonia.
 The arena hosts various open-air concerts, festivals and staging performances in summer.
 The arena's area is about 1 ha.

 The arena was re-opened in June 1994.
-The stage can accommodate about 5,000 singers.
-The arena capacity is about 15,000 people and the number of seats are about 10,000.
+The stage is bleacher-styled and can accommodate a choir of approximately 5,000.
+The arena's capacity is about 15,000 people and the number of seats are about 10,000.
+Raadio Tartu moved to its premises in 1995.